 Germs are also affected by the harsh space environment.
 For example, some germs become more infectious in space.
 Salmonella is a common germ that causes food poisoning when it gets inside our guts.
 Scientists grew Salmonella samples in space, then used the samples to infect mice back on Earth.
 The mice infected with the germs grown in space were less healthy than the mice infected with germs grown on Earth.
 But what about the germs changed to make them more infectious?

 After six hours, a special liquid was added to the mix to completely freeze any activity.
-When her experiment returned to Earth, Barrila could see the infections exactly how they were in space.
+When the experiment returned to Earth, Barrila could see the infections exactly how they were in space.
 She looked at which genes were turned on or off in both the Salmonella and the human cells.
 She also examined the proteins inside the cells.
 Then, she compared what she found in the space samples to samples she infected on Earth.

 Fluid shear